samcorney/Craft-Starter/README.md

 3) Fill in the correct MySQL credentials in craft/config/db.php.

-Note: You might need to change the folder permisson of craft/app, craft/config and craft/storage.
+> You might need to change the folder permisson of craft/app, craft/config and craft/storage.

----Pack includes---
+## Pack includes

 1) Basic folder structure
 2) Bootstrap